i-comit/i-ncript/README.md

 _If this is your first time using i-ncript, we recommend that you read [FIRST TIME SETUP]._

-## [FIRST TIME SETUP]
+## [FIRST TIME SETUP] - PORTABLE VERSION FOR WINDOWS AND macOS

-No installation required, just extracts the contents of the zip file into the root of your USB drive.
+Depending on what app version you select, you will replace the [version] of the zip file with the following versions:

+- windows
+- macos

 If you've received a USB with the contents in i-ncript-[version].zip already extracted, then please skip step 1.

-1. Extract the contents of i-ncript-[version].zip into the root of your USB flash drive (you can delete the zip file after extraction is done)
+1. Extract the contents of i-ncript-[version].zip into the root of your USB flash drive (you can then delete the zip file)
-2. Go into the -------- folder and click on i-ncript.exe
+2. Go into the -------- folder and click on i-ncript.exe (Windows) or i-ncript.app (macOS)
-3. Accept the EULA and Terms of Use (pdf copies can be found in app folder)
+3. Accept the EULA and Terms of Use (pdf copies can be found in app folder in Windows)
-4. 3 folders should then be made within the -------- folder
+4. 3 folders should then be made within the -------- folder, i-ncript, o-box and n-box
-5. Create a username and password, this will be stored as a 256bit key
+5. Create a username and password; this will be stored as a 256bit key
-6. You now have access to i-ncript's tools, read more to see how to use them below:
+6. __You now have access to i-ncript's tools, read more to see how to use them below:__

 ## [PRIMARY TOOLS]